Due Diligence in merger and acquisitions (M&A)

 1. Administrative Due Diligence

-This is the aspect of due diligence revolving around administrative aspects, such as occupancy rates, facilities management, and workstations required, to name a few.
+This is the aspect of due diligence revolving around administrative elements, such as occupancy rates, facilities management, and workstations required, to name a few.
 Here, the main purpose of carrying out the due diligence is to evaluate the facilities owned by the seller and also determining whether all aspects of the operational costs are reflected in the financial statements.
 It also provides a projection of the expected administrative cost the buyer must shoulder in case they decide to go forward with the merger.

 2. Financial Due Diligence